 There are a couple of unmarked trails that lead off to the right heading to Red Rock Open Space.
 Stay on the trail that leads uphill and generally looks more used.

-.
+After about 0.75 miles, the trail intersects with the Intemann Trail, which heads towards connections to Red Rock Canyon and ultimately leads into Manitou Springs, where it can be used to get to the Manitou Incline and Barr Trail.
 For this route you'll continue straight and shortly after the Intemann connector, the trail climbs into the trees.
 In the summer, this is a relief.
 In the winter, expect to start hitting snow and ice.

 The incline picks up at this point.
 The trail is well marked in the forest and wherever there might be confusion, there is a marker pointing in the right direction.
-They will be marked, Section 16/Palmer Trail
+They will be marked, Section 16/Palmer Trail (Ring the Peak Trail).

 Just over 1.5 miles from the TH, the ridge is reached opening spectacular views to the South.
 I am always startled when standing at this point, where I see nothing but mountains and trees, that I am standing on city property.